 Most ADO setups fail in predictable ways.
 You can avoid many of them with a few early decisions.

-As the team grows, decide who owns the platform work.
-This may start as a rotating responsibility, then become a named owner, then become a small platform or DevOps function.
-The shape depends on your team size, incident load, and deployment frequency.
+As the team grows, make platform ownership explicit.
+At first, this may be a rotating responsibility shared by senior engineers.
+Later, it may become a named owner for CI/CD, cloud foundations, observability, and incident tooling.
+Eventually, it may justify a small platform or DevOps function.
+The right shape depends on team size, incident load, deployment frequency, and how much product engineering time is being lost to infrastructure friction.
 If you are at that point, this guide on how to build a DevOps team can help you choose a structure without hiring too early or too late.

 Takeaway